NavaraCloudServices/github-advanced-security-bootcamp/bootcamp/README.md

   - Add 'Required status checks to pass' and select the 'Dependency review' check
 - Create a new branch, add "lodash": "4.17.21" to the 'package.json' file and commit the change
 - Create a Pull Request.
 See that the Dependency review pipeline runs.
 Check the feedback in the PR
+- If you want and have time, you can also add an old version of lodash that will block the PR from merging